 Here we discuss about python socket client:

 Here is our program for the client: client.py

 The client program also has a similar socket, as we see in the case of the server program.
 Usually, the client program runs from the server program.
 It is not in the same machine as we have in this example here.
-With sockets, what we intend to achieve is to communicate via Python programs on a locally networked machine or even remotely networked machines.
+We intend to communicate with sockets to communicate via Python programs on a locally networked machine or even remotely networked machines.

-Line 8: There is a binding() method in the server program, here will use the connect() method.
+Line 8: There is a binding() method in the server program; here, we will use the connect() method.
 The tuple here will take host and port in the method.
 We take the same port as we had used in our server.py

 We see the output printed in the server-side terminal.